Read this information in German.

 Mewburn Ellis LLP and its German attorneys at law (Rechtsanwälte) are bound by the Bundesrechtsanwaltsordnung (Rules & Regulations for the German Bar), Berufsordnung für Rechtsanwälte (Vocational Rules for Lawyers), Fachanwaltsordnung (Rules & Regulations for Specialized Attorneys), Rechtsanwaltsvergütungsgesetz (German Attorneys' Remuneration Law), Berufsregeln der Rechtsanwälte der Europäischen Gemeinschaft (Vocational Rules for Lawyers in the European Community), and the Gesetz über die Tätigkeit europäischer Rechtsanwälte in Deutschland (Law regulating the activity of European lawyers in Germany).

 Mewburn Ellis LLP also provides contentious and non-contentious legal services in relation to intellectual property matters through solicitors qualified in England & Wales who are regulated by IPReg.
 Our contentious offering includes conduct of litigation in the High Court, where our solicitors and patent agent litigators have rights of representation.
-Although we as a firm are not regulated by the Solicitors Regulation Authority (SRA), any solicitors working for us are regulated individually by the SRA, and as such are subject to chapters 10, 12, 13, 14 and 15 of the SRA Code of Conduct 2011 and will be subject to the SRA Standards and Regulations (in place of the SRA Code of Conduct) from 25 November 2019 (or such other date as they may come into force) when undertaking work for you.
+Although we as a firm are not regulated by the Solicitors Regulation Authority (SRA), any solicitors working for us are regulated individually by the SRA, and as such are subject to the SRA Standards and Regulations (in place of the SRA Code of Conduct) which came into force from 25 November 2019 when undertaking work for you.